Skip to content

 • Liability

-Both HO-3 and HO-5 policies provide coverage for personal property and liability, but there are some key differences that may affect a homeowner’s needs.
+Both HO-3 and HO-5 policies provide coverage for personal property and liability, but some key differences may affect a homeowner’s needs.

 Standard HO-3 policy basics